grn-it/nginx-php-fpm-symfony-web-application/README.md

 Once Symfony Web Application is installed, user on host machine will not be able to write files, because they are owned by `root`.
 To solve this problem, [ACL](https://en.wikipedia.org/wiki/Access-control_list) is used, which gives permission to home user of host machine to write files that do not belong to him (because they belong to `root`).

-Permission is issued using these commands:
+Permissions are granted by these commands:
 ```bash
 setfacl -dR -m u:$(uid):rwX .
 setfacl -R -m u:$(uid):rwX .